 How It Works: Steps & Workflow

-A facelift procedure typically involves several key steps, starting with a detailed consultation to assess your facial structure and discuss your goals.
+A facelift procedure typically begins with a consultation to assess your facial structure and discuss goals.
 On the day of surgery, anesthesia is administered to ensure comfort.
-The surgeon then makes precise incisions, often around the hairline and ears, to lift and tighten the underlying tissues.
+The surgeon makes precise incisions, often around the hairline and ears, to lift and tighten underlying tissues and remove excess skin.

 Key Differences: Side-by-Side